- A01 ~ The Rebirth of the Phoenix

 This neighborhood has really changed… I can’t find any recognizable building… But it brings me peace.
 Since I had found it again three weeks ago, I’ve been wandering through it in my free time.
 It truly calms me and lets me think.
 Plus, I’m able to escape from Aia and her continuous flirting while avoiding me.
 Also, I can avoid Enya’s pushing.
 She isn’t pushing to have real sex with her but to get things worked out with Aia.

 I sigh again.
 How can I work things out with Aia when she is too undecided?
 I feel like I need to await her, no matter what.
 But, am I able to do so?
 Can I really wait for her?
-I have to… I don’t feel attracted to any other girl then the two.
+I have to… I don’t feel attracted to any girl other than these two.
 So strange… I know I wanted to change, but this is too strange… Right now, in the past, I would have several lovers and fuckbuddies.
 But… I’m longing for one woman and waiting for her while I have a barely sexual relationship with another.
 For how long can I go on with this?

 How strange… I’m able to think this stuff through while thinking of Kathy… How would she feel if she knew that I feel relaxed while thinking of her and resolving my love-problems…